-Are you currently searching for a job or looking for a way to make some extra money?
+Are you currently searching for a job or looking for a way to make some extra money during the holiday season?
 Do you need some additional work experience on your resume?
 If so, you may be an ideal candidate for one of the many seasonal employment opportunities that come around during this time of year.
 Besides providing you with extra spending money, a seasonal job can also have valuable career benefits.
 Learn more about seasonal employment and whether it could be the right opportunity for you.

 Important information about seasonal employment: